princomp/princomp.github.io/source/projects/bookmarker/description.md

 Press any key to continue...
 ```

-If the user enters incorrect data, then the error should be thrown when the object is created (do *not* perform user-input validation in the `Main` method: incorrect data should be handled *by the class*, not by the `Main` method):
+If the user enters incorrect data, then the error should be thrown when the object is created (do *not* perform user-input validation in the `Main` method: incorrect data should be handled *by the class*, not by the `Main` method).

+For example, if the user enters a _negative_ number of pages, you should get:

 ```text